On this page

-The Government's rural communities portfolio recognises the importance of our rural communities.
-We need to focus on the unique challenges they face so that they can be vibrant, resilient, and sustainable.
+The Government's rural communities portfolio recognises the importance of rural communities.

 The rural communities work programme aims to help rural people to:

 - have a higher quality of life